tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 ### Event parameters
 #### Add/override event parameters
-Add custom parameters or overwrite standard parameters in the context of the event.
-Page_id and event_id parameters cannot be overwritten.
+Add custom parameters or overwrite standard or shared parameters in the context of the event.
+The parameters will be added or overwridden in the `event_data` object in the payload.
+Values accepted: strings, integers, float and json.Page_id and event_id parameters cannot be overwritten.

+Note: These parameters can override parameters configured in Add/Override Event Parameters or [Add shared event parameters](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable/blob/main/README.md#add-shared-event-parameters) if they have the same name.

 #### Add event parameters from dataLayer
 Retrieve the dataLayer values from the dataLayer push that triggered the tag.
-Those values will be added to the payload automatically.
+The parameters will be added in the `event_data` object in the payload.

+Note: These parameters can be overridden if they have the same name as a parameter configured in Add/Override Event Parameters or [Add shared event parameters](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable/blob/main/README.md#add-shared-event-parameters).